KhoalaS/PersonalWebsite/README.md

 ### I/O Functions

 - [ ] redirect >,<, >>

-  - ">" Implementation
+  -  >
-    - Check for > in the args array only pass args till first >
+     - [ ] only redirect stdout
-    - save return LineOutput message (possible changes in every util to acommodate)
+     - [ ] multiple OutputLines for redirect Function
-    - _if_ error check if stderr is redirected
+     - [ ] "real" redirect
-    - _else_ redirect into file
+       - probably do the actual push in the send method at the very end in handleinput
 - [ ] pipe |